Chipotle's Decline Has Just Started... Here's Why

 A: "Conventionally raised" refers to the way most animals raised for meat are raised in this country.
 Animals raised conventionally may have been given non-therapeutic antibiotics or synthetic growth hormones to promote growth and often live in more crowded and less humane conditions.
 When it comes to chicken and beef, the differences in standards between conventional and our Responsibly Raised brand ingredients are significant, but not so great that we would not consider serving the conventional version.

-In other words, “Here at Chipotle, ‘Conventionally raised’ and “Responsibly Raised” mean whatever we say they mean; trust us.”
+In other words, “Here at Chipotle, 'Conventionally raised’ and 'Responsibly Raised' mean whatever we say they mean; trust us.”
 It sounds like something from re-runs of the old “The Outer Limits” TV show: “We control ..what you see and hear.”
 Or, as others have noted,

 …’responsibly’ and ‘naturally raised’ are not terms regulated by the government, and Chipotle does not require producers to have a third-party certification, such as Certified Organic or Certified Humane.
 'Natural' is on the honor system,’ wrote food expert Marion Nestle in her book What to Eat.

-“Responsibly raised” should probably have a “™”, for “trademark”, after it as the term seems to be a concoction of the Chipotle PR department and totally inconsistent,.
-Chipotle serves the best proteins it can get, but you pay the same whether its "Responsibly Raised" or not.
+“Responsibly Raised” should probably have a “™” for “trademark” after it as the term seems to be a concoction of the Chipotle PR department and totally inconsistent.
+Chipotle serves the best proteins it can get, but you pay the same whether it is "Responsibly Raised" or not.

 Of course, there are several brands that are squarely in the “fast casual” sector now, not just one-time leader Chipotle.
-And there are a number of “up-and-comers”.
-Even McDonald’s (NYSE:MCD) is trying to move away from “fast food” to the “fast casual” market, offering “Signature Crafted Sandwiches”, complete with guacomole and Lime, that purport to be higher quality than the usual McDonald’s fare (althought not really; I’ve sampled them).
+And there are a number of “up-and-comers.”
+Even McDonald’s is trying to move away from “fast food” to the “fast casual” market, offering “Signature Crafted Sandwiches” complete with guacomole and lime that purport to be higher quality than the usual McDonald’s fare (although not really; I’ve sampled them).
 McDonald’s now even has table service at some locations as it tries to position itself in the “fast casual” sector.

 All this, of course, begs two serious questions for sector investors:

-- First, just how big is Chipotle’s share of the “fast casual” dining market that it once dominated nowdays?
+- First, just how big is Chipotle’s share of the “fast casual” dining market that it once dominated now a days?

-- Second, and far worse for Chipotle: how long will customers continue to pay premium fast-casual prices for what is essentially fast food (and beans, rice, salad and around a quarter cup of protein) dining experience where “quality” amounts to a heavy helping of corporate PR with a side order of nebulous “Responsiby Raised” corporate propaganda?
+- Second, and far worse for Chipotle: how long will customers continue to pay premium fast-casual prices for what is essentially fast food (and beans, rice, salad and around a quarter cup of protein) dining experience where “quality” amounts to a heavy helping of corporate PR with a side order of nebulous “Responsibly Raised” corporate propaganda?

 3. Chipotle’s Ability to Buy Back its Stock is Waning

-Watching Chipotle in after-hours trading on the release of bad news over the past year was rather like watching the bank of Japan defend the yen back in the 80s.
+Watching Chipotle in after-hours trading on the release of bad news over the past year was rather like watching the Bank of Japan defend the yen back in the 80s.
 I alluded to this in my last article about the company.
-Regrettably, we will never know whether, or to what extent, Chipotle's robust stock buy-back program played a role in the after-hours trades that rescued the falling share price in the screen shots I illustrated then.
+Regrettably, we will never know whether, or to what extent, Chipotle's robust stock buyback program played a role in the after-hours trades that rescued the falling share price in the screen shots I illustrated then.

-What we do know is that, as of January, Chipotle’s stock buyback authorization, which once stood at $1.3 billion, is now down to a relatively paltry $169 million, and that’s after the board added another $100 million in stock buy-back authorizations.
+What we do know is that, as of January, Chipotle’s stock buyback authorization, which once stood at $1.3 billion, is now down to a relatively paltry $169 million and that’s after the board added another $100 million in stock buyback authorizations.
 That’s only about 400,000 shares at today’s closing price.
-That may be enough to generate a short squeeze, but should should a company’s ability to defend its share price be a measure of actual value?
+That may be enough to generate a short squeeze, but should a company’s ability to defend its share price be a measure of actual value?

-Exchanges in London and Hong Kong require companies to disclose details of their buybacks the day they are made, but the SEC doesn’t require such disclosures about buy-back purchases, and according to former SEC Chair Mary Jo White, (the last SEC Chair to publicly address the issue) the securities regulator is hard-pressed to monitor the programs or determine if there is abuse, although further disclosures were at least being considered.
+Exchanges in London and Hong Kong require companies to disclose details of their buybacks the day they are made, but the SEC doesn’t require such disclosures about buyback purchases, and according to former SEC Chair Mary Jo White, (the last SEC Chair to publicly address the issue) the securities regulator is hard-pressed to monitor the programs or determine if there is abuse, although further disclosures were at least being considered.

-A few elected officials have pointed out that stock-based compensation arrangements for top executives encourage buy backs.
+A few elected officials have pointed out that stock-based compensation arrangements for top executives encourage buybacks.
 Others have gone so far as to allege it is a form of stock manipulation.
 It’s clear, though, that Chipotle’s seemingly endless buybacks won’t be able to buy back as much as the company once did.
 And there is less cash now to extend such sales and, perhaps, maintain the stock price if there is future bad news.

 2. Lawsuits, Lawsuits, Lawsuits...

-Something close to 10,000 current and former Chipotle employees - equal to 15% of the current workforce -- have brought suit against the company for wage and hour violations, alleging they were required to work “off the clock”.
-If proven, the allegation may lead not only to restitution for the workers, but also punitive penalties by aggressive state attorneys general.
-New York’s attorney general has, for example, been very aggressive in Imposing punitive fines on employers who violate the states wage and hour rules.
-Several other AG's around the country are similarly aggressive seeking punitive damages against offenders, as is the US Department of Labor.
+Something close to 10,000 current and former Chipotle employees - equal to 15% of the current workforce - have brought a suit against the company for wage and hour violations, alleging they were required to work “off the clock.”
+If proven, the allegation may lead not only to restitution for the workers but also punitive penalties by aggressive state attorneys general.
+New York’s attorney general has, for example, been very aggressive in imposing punitive fines on employers who violate the state's wage and hour rules.
+Several other AGs around the country are similarly aggressive, seeking punitive damages against offenders, as is the US Department of Labor.

 Chipotle also faces a potentially much larger lawsuit for alleged negligence in its recent data theft, the full extent of which it announced just before the Memorial Day holiday.
-On the Friday afternoon before the three-day weekend, Chipotle reported that the breach would allow credit cards to be cloned, acccounts of bank-linked debit cards to be drained and fraudulent purchases to be made.
+On the Friday afternoon before the three-day weekend, Chipotle reported that the breach would allow credit cards to be cloned, accounts of bank-linked debit cards to be drained and fraudulent purchases to be made.

 A proposed class-action lawsuit on the matter alleges, among other things, that...